Give notice of a marriage/civil partnership

 Read more on the difference between a marriage and a civil partnership

 The ceremony can only take place at the venue you name on your notice so please ensure you attend your notice appointment with the correct information.
-If after giving notice, you change the venue you will have to give, and pay for, an updated notice of marriage or civil partnership.
+If after giving notice, you change the venue you will have to give, and pay for, a new notice of marriage or civil partnership.
 Therefore, please ensure you have chosen a venue before you give notice and have the correct venue information with you.

 Marriage in a church or other religious building